joealcorn/laboratory/README.rst

-This is useful for slowly ramping up the experiment, but because we have access to the experiment context in the ``enabled`` method, we're also able to do fancier things like enabling on a user-specific basis.
+This is useful for slowly ramping up the experiment, but because we have access to the experiment context in the ``enabled`` method, we're also able to do fancier things like enabling only for specific users.

 .. code:: python